Note: this is the latest in our Partnerships 101 series. You can read the others below:

 At a minimum, you will want to email customers who have requested the integration, notifying them of its release.
 Depending on your integration schedule and the significance of any particular integration, you can choose to bundle a number of integrations together in notifying customers and prospects via email, social media, and a press release.

 For example, Google and Box effectively co-marketed their new integration.
-Box announced it at the Google Next conference, both companies issued press releases, Google wrote a blog post, and Google recorded Box’s VP of Business Development talking about the integration and posted it on social media.
+Box announced it at the Google Next conference, both companies issued press releases, Google wrote a blog post, and Google recorded Box’s VP of Business Development talking about the integration.

 In order to maintain and foster your tech partner relationships, establish regularly scheduled touch-ins to discuss any tech issues, traction, and co-marketing and co-selling opportunities.